-Once called the toughest, rawest, most hard-boiled little hellhole that ever passed for a civilized town, Panamint City got its start after several bandits, who were using the area as a hide-out, discovered silver in Surprise Canyon in 1872.
+Once called the toughest, rawest, most hard-boiled little hellhole that ever passed for a civilized town, Panamint City got its start after prospectors, returning to stake their claim after discovering silver in Surprise Canyon in 1872, were forced to form a partnership with several bandits, who were using the area as a hide-out, and had followed them.

-While hiding from authorities, stagecoach robbers, William L. Kennedy, Robert L. Stewart, and Richard C. Jacobs were searching for the Lost Gunsight Mine and doing a little prospecting, when the lucky outlaws discovered promising deposits of silver ore in Surprise Canyon.
-Obviously, the men wanted to profit from their find, but, there was the ‘little” complication of them being “wanted” for stealing $12,000 from a Wells Fargo stage.
+Prospectors William L. Kennedy, Robert Stewart, and Richard C. Jacobs were searching for the Lost Gunsight Mine and doing a little prospecting when they discovered promising deposits of silver ore in Surprise Canyon.
+The outlaws that followed them and forced the partnership also wanted to profit from their find, but there was the ‘little” complication of them being “wanted” for stealing $12,000 from a Wells Fargo stage.

-With the influx of all the miners, the settlement of Panamint City was soon founded and before long it sported a number of saloons, stores, and a red light district, all built along the uppermost end of Surprise Canyon.
-Optimism regarding the new community was running high and in August, 1873, an area newspaper quoted a resident as saying: “Panamint prospects are improving daily.
+With the influx of all the miners, the settlement of Panamint City was soon founded, and before long, it sported several saloons, stores, and a red light district, all built along the uppermost end of Surprise Canyon.
+Optimism regarding the new community was running high, and in August 1873, an area newspaper quoted a resident as saying: “Panamint prospects are improving daily.
 I think we have in this camp the most intelligent and liberally inclined miners that perhaps ever got together.”

-While this resident’s positive outlook may have been reflected by some in the camp, Panamint City was seen by most as a rough and lawless place, with over fifty shootings occurring during its short life.
+While some may have reflected this resident’s positive outlook in the camp, most as a rough and lawless place, Panamint City was seen with over fifty shootings occurring during its short life.

-The bandits who had initially discovered the rich ore of Panamint were also still there, along with numerous other outlaws who hoped to make their living more easily than working in the mines.
+The bandits who were involved with the initial discovery of the rich ore of Panamint were also still there, along with numerous other outlaws who hoped to make their living more easily than working in the mines.
 According to legend, these original bandits had planned from the start to let the senators do all the work and then steal the bullion when it was being shipped to the coast.
-However, the experienced investors, used to constant hijackings of ore wagons, outsmarted them.
-Instead of casting the silver into manageable bars, they were formed into large cannon-like balls that weighed in excess of 400 pounds.
+However, the experienced investors used to constant hijackings of ore wagons outsmarted them.
+Instead of casting the silver into manageable bars, they were formed into large cannon-like balls that weighed more than 400 pounds.
 These massive balls were impossible to be carried by a single mounted horseman.
-One story even tells that one of the original bandits confronted Senator William Stewart, complaining that the huge ingots, “weren’t fair,” to which Stewart replied, “You don’t expect me to feel sorry for you, do you?”
+One story even tells that one of the original bandits confronted Senator William Stewart, complaining that the huge ingots “weren’t fair,” to which Stewart replied, “You don’t expect me to feel sorry for you, do you?”

 Like Cerro Gordo, some 50 miles distant, the Panamint silver veins were exhausted much sooner than anyone expected.
-In August 1875, when William Ralston’s Bank of California failed, just days after the Surprise Valley Mill and Water Company had opened its 20-stamp mill, it shattered the confidence of investors.
-T. S. Harris published his last issue of the Panamint News on October 21, 1875 and left for Darwin, California.
+In August 1875, when William Ralston’s Bank of California failed, just days after the Surprise Valley Mill and Water Company had opened its 20-stamp mill, it shattered investors’ confidence.
+T. S. Harris published his last issue of the Panamint News on October 21, 1875, and left for Darwin, California.
 That same year, hundreds of residents left the town as rumors circulated that the ore was nearly exhausted.

-Today, all that’s left of the once flourishing community are a few foundations and the crumbling smokestack of Surprise Valley Mill and Water Company that was constructed in 1875.
+Today, all that’s left of the once flourishing community are a few foundations, and the crumbling smokestack of Surprise Valley Mill and Water Company constructed in 1875.

 Inyo County continued to maintain the road to Panamint City until about 1983, when a series of cloudbursts completely washed out the road.
-However, dedicated 4×4’s could still travel along the travel along the path until it was permanently closed in 2001 by a lawsuit brought by an environmental group.
+However, dedicated 4×4’s could still travel along the path until it was permanently closed in 2001 by a lawsuit brought by an environmental group.